anjanadevanand/toyWGN/README.md

  # Method Chaining
  x$<method1>$<method2>
  ```
+ The methods of the object would operate on some fields of the object modifying it in-place

  #### Important Methods in the `R6Class()` function call

  - `$initialize` to define the intialization of instance of the class.
 Overrides the default `$new()`